fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 connectivity checks, which provide a similar handshake and ensure consent of the remote party.

-The firewall looks for an outbound ICE connectivity check and allows inbound ICE connectivity checks that are going to the same location that sent the outbound request and that have the correct random ufrag value that was created by the client inside the firewall.
+The firewall looks for an initial STUN check to learn which applications is using the port (based on the STUN ORIGIN atribute).
+Next the firewall watches the outbound ICE connectivity check on that port  and allows inbound ICE connectivity checks that are going to the same location that sent the outbound request and that have the correct random ufrag value that was created by the client inside the firewall.
 After a